-Malignancies arising in nasopharynx / nasopharyngeal carcinoma (NPC) have different natural behavior and therapeutic consideration than other head and neck cancers.
-NPC also has a very skewed geographic and ethnic distribution, with 80% of the global burden in Asian countries.
+Nasopharyngeal carcinoma also has a very skewed geographic and ethnic distribution, with 80% of the global burden in Asian countries.

 Whats new in staging of nasopharyngeal carcinoma?

 The TNM staging system developed by the International Union against Cancer (UICC) and American Joint Committee on Cancer (AJCC) is considered the authoritative system for assessing disease progression, predicting prognosis and assisting treatment selection.
-Currently AJCC Version 8 is used for tumor staging.
+Currently, AJCC Version 8 is used for the staging of nasopharyngeal carcinoma.

-Development of accurate imaging modalities, advances in radiotherapy technique like intensity-modulated radiotherapy (IMRT), use of combination chemotherapy has improved the management and survival outcome of NPC in the past two decades.
-Hence a different staging and prognostic system is developed for nasopharyngeal carcinoma.
+Development of accurate imaging modalities, advances in radiotherapy techniques like intensity-modulated radiotherapy (IMRT), use of combination chemotherapy has improved the management and survival outcome of NPC in the past two decades.
+Hence a different staging and prognostic system are developed for nasopharyngeal carcinoma.

-This article focuses on TNM staging for epithelial tumors of the nasopharynx and the changes in version 8 of AJCC system.
-Staging system for nonepithelial tumors such as mucosal melanoma, lymphoma, and sarcoma of soft tissue, bone, and cartilage are not included in this article.
+This article focuses on TNM staging for epithelial tumors of the nasopharynx and the changes in version 8 of the AJCC system.
+The staging system for nonepithelial tumors such as mucosal melanoma, lymphoma, and sarcoma of soft tissue, bone, and cartilage are not included in this article.

 In TNM staging of cancer, T describes the size of the original (primary) tumor and whether it has invaded nearby tissue.

-Following are major changes in definition of primary tumor (T) staging in AJCC 8.
+The following are major changes in the definition of primary tumor (T) staging of nasopharyngeal carcinoma in AJCC 8.